Spend Less, Get More! Buy Flowers From Your Local Florist!

 How many times have you bought a bouquet and within two or three days it’s already wilted and dying?
 Major retailers and large box stores love to sell flowers, but they understand the risks associated with maintaining them in inventory.
 Storage in a proper environment to keep them fresh is costly.
 So, to cut costs, they buy flowers that are past their prime, but ready to sell immediately.

-Local florists provide a win-win experience.
+Your local florist provides a win-win experience.
 You’re pleased with your purchase and they keep your business as a result.